AnatolyRugalev/kube-commander/README.md

 kubectl cluster-info
 ```

-Then you can start kube-commander:
+Then you can start kubecom:

 ```bash
 kubecom
 ```

-To start kube-commander with non-default kubectl context, namespace or config itself you can use this flags
-and env vars:
+If you installed kubecom from AUR, you can start it with `kubectl ui`.

+### Configure

+You can easily configure kubecom with this options:

 | Flag      | Env var     | Description                                                                                   |
 |-----------|-------------|-----------------------------------------------------------------------------------------------|